b-nn/b-nn/README.md

-just go to my github page if you want to find more about me
+just go to lowkey.gay if you want to find more about me